ClicksCodes/documentation/about/security.md

 > All passwords are stored as a hash and salt, ensuring they are secure.

-## Packs
+## Decks

-> All packs are stored as plain text but need account verification to view private ones.
+> All Decks are stored as plain text but need account verification to view private ones.